MicrosoftDocs/learn/learn-pr/azure-devops/deploy-docker/includes/4-deploy-docker.md

 **Andy:** I don't think we need any of these build tasks anymore since the Dockerfile in the project folder already defines the build we want.
 However, I haven't had the chance to see what we can use to build the image using a Dockerfile yet.
 Any ideas?

 **Mara:** I was just looking that up.
-It looks like we can build the container and even push it to the repository with a single task.
+It seems like should be able to build the container and even push it to the repository with a single task.
 Let's add it now.

 ### Docker task